#

 To prove the value of your program, you need to track metrics that directly connect security efforts to business objectives.
 This involves measuring changes in employee behavior, the effectiveness of your interventions, and the operational efficiencies gained across your security teams.
 By focusing on these outcome-driven KPIs, you can clearly articulate the impact of your HRM program, justify continued investment, and show how you are proactively protecting the organization from incidents.
 The following metrics are essential for any enterprise looking to measure the success of its human risk initiatives and move beyond basic awareness.

-Quantify the Reduction in Risky Behaviors
+Measuring the Reduction in Risky User Populations

 The most critical measure of an HRM program's success is a tangible decrease in risky user actions.
 Instead of just tracking who completed a training module, you should measure how security improves because behaviors have changed.
 This means monitoring the frequency of actions like clicking on malicious links, mishandling sensitive data, or failing to report suspicious emails.
 True success is demonstrated when these incidents decline across the organization.